Lemma Guya

+Lemma Guya Gemeda (Lammaa Guyyaa Gammadaa; 13 February 1928 – 26 October 2020) was an Ethiopian painter, airplane pilot, and author.
+He created some ten-thousand of his original artworks, and used goat skin for painting portraits.

 Background

 Early life

 Lemma was born on February 13, 1928, in one of woredas in Oromia Region called Ada'a from his father Guya Gemeda and his mother Mare Gobena.
 At his early age he was obligated to become a cattle herder for his parents were pastoral.
 In his leisure time he was painting on the wall of his family's house, and he became a mesmerizing icon for his family.
 He said that his mother's craft works inspired him in childhood to become a painter.

 As his painting career grew well, people from surrounding areas positively influenced his father Guya to send his son, Lemma, to school.
 By the age of 14, in 1942, Lemma went to "Lebna Dengel primary school" which is about 10 Kilometres from his hometown.

 Lemma had a great ambition to change the socio economic status of his poor family.
 For this he aimed to join Teachers Training College.
 In 1950, Lemma went to Adama Teachers Training College, but did not stay long there.
 Because it takes seven years to graduate, Lemma left the college and went to his homeland, and painting.

 Lemma was not idle, as he was fighting to change his parents' socio economic status.
 When he was in this situation, he was informed that Haile Selassie I of Ethiopia used to come to Bishoftu in every weekend.
 Then Lemma decided to go to Bishoftu and show the portraits of a new model of Airplane.

 He got a chance to show his work, and his Majesty became surprised by Lemma's work and sent him to Ethiopian Air Force for training.
 He was trained as Airplane Technician and graduated with great distinction in 1954.
 Emperor Haile Selassie I of Ethiopia also congratulated Lemma and gifted him painting materials.
 Then he was sent to Asmara Air Force (when Eretria was under Ethiopia) as a teacher.

 Becoming a teacher for Air Force, did not distract his artistic talent.
 He continued to learn painting in Italian Painting School which was in Asmara, Ethiopia from his own wage.
 After 11 years, in 1963, Lemma returned to his hometown.